uf-mil/mil/README.md

-# AUVSI Maritime RobotX Challenge
+#NaviGator Autonomous Surface Vehicle

-##RobotX Wam-V on board softare git
+####Designed by the University of Florida for the [AUVSI Maritime RobotX Challenge](http://www.robotx.org)

-This is the repository for the University of Florida's RobotX Autonomous Robot.
-It contains all ROS packages specific to RobotX and the University of Florida's WAM-V ASV
+#####This is the repository for UF's NaviGator ASV.
+It contains all software packages specific to NaviGator

-To get started with the WAM-V view the "getting started" page in the RobotX wiki
+###To familiarize yourself with the repository view the [Getting Started](https://github.com/uf-mil/RobotX/wiki/Getting-started) page in the Navigator [wiki](https://github.com/uf-mil/RobotX/wiki).